slub/liszt_bibliography/README.md

 # How to use the module

+## Indexing bibliographic entries

 In the extension configuration, provide your Zotero API key, group and user id and the size of the bulk in which entries shall be retrieved from Zotero.
 Define names for your indices and the bulksize for indexing.
 Then, execute

-    $ typo3 liszt_bibliography:index
+    $ typo3 liszt_bibliography:index --all

+You can index only new changes by ommitting the all option.
+Along with the bibliographic data, localized citations are fetched based on the available locales of your TYPO3 installation.
+When doing changes to those locales, we highly recommend a full reindexation.

+## Showing the results

-The plugin may be included on a page using the New Content Element Wizard.
+There is a plugin which may be included on a page using the New Content Element Wizard.

 # Logging

-When indexing, the module logs successful runs at info level and errors at error levels.
+When indexing, the module logs successful runs at info level and errors at error level.
 We recommand that you keep logs at those levels (see [here](https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/ApiOverview/Logging/Configuration/Index.html)) and check the logs frequently.